openstack/ironic/doc/source/deploy/install-guide.rst

   the ``boot_mode`` set appropriately in ``properties/capabilities``.
 It will filter out rest of the nodes.

-  The above facility for matching in Nova can be used in heterogenous environments where there is a mix of ``uefi`` and ``bios`` machines, and operator wants to provide a choice to the user regarding boot modes.
+  The above facility for matching in Nova can be used in heterogeneous environments where there is a mix of ``uefi`` and ``bios`` machines, and operator wants to provide a choice to the user regarding boot modes.
 If the flavor doesn't contain ``boot_mode`` and ``boot_mode`` is configured for